paladin-bladesmith/stake-program/README.md

 ## Overview

-A `Config` account essentailly represents the staking system and it is the first account that needs to be created.
+A `Config` account essentially represents the staking system and it is the first account that needs to be created.
 Once a `Config` account is created, `ValidatorStake` accounts can be added to the system.
-A `ValidatorStake` represents a validator of the network (`VoteState` account).
+A `ValidatorStake` represents a validator of the network (coupled to a `VoteState` account in the native Solana vote program).
 Anybody can create the stake account for a validator.
 For new accounts, the authority is initialized to the validator vote account's withdraw authority.

 After `ValidatorStake` accounts are added to the system, `SolStakerStake` accounts can be created.
-These accounts represent individual SOL stakers (`StakeState` accounts).
+These accounts represent individual SOL stakers (coupled to `StakeState` accounts in the native Solana stake program).
 Similarly to `ValidatorStake`, anybody can create the stake account for a SOL staker.
-For new accounts, the authority is initialized to the stake state account's withdrawer.
-When stake is added to a `SolStakerStake`, it will update the total amount of staked tokens both on the correspodent `ValidatorStake` and `Config`.
+For new accounts, the authority is initialized to the SOL stake account's withdrawer.
+When stake is added to a `SolStakerStake`, it will update the total amount of staked tokens both on the corresponding `ValidatorStake` and `Config`.
 Therefore each `ValidatorStake` tracks the amount of staked tokens that its individual stakers are currently staking, while the `Config` tracks the total of staked tokens on the system.
 The system also keeps track of the SOL amount staked on the network to determine the share of the rewards and enforce that the proportion of tokens and SOL staked are within the expected limits.

 Staking rewards are paid directly to the program via the `DistributeRewards` instruction while holder rewards are accumulated on the Stake program's `vault` token account.
 For both cases, the program offer instructions for stakers to harvest their rewards.

 > [!IMPORTANT]
-> There can be only one SOL staker stake account per stake state and config account, since the stake state is part of the SOL staker stake account seeds.
-Similarly, there can be only one validator stake account since since the vote state is part of the validator stake account seeds.
+> There can be only one SOL staker stake account per SOL stake account and config account, since the SOL stake account is part of the SOL staker stake account seeds.
+Similarly, there can be only one validator stake account since the vote account is part of the validator stake account seeds.

 ## 🗂️ Accounts